11/6/2024

 Adam Sullivan

-Yeah, absolutely.
-And thanks for the question, Joe.
-What we're looking at right now is about 300 additional, potentially above 300 additional megawatts across our existing HPC sites.
-You know, those conversations are still ongoing and we really view this as our fastest path getting additional megawatts at each of those sites.
+Yeah, absolutely, and thanks for the question, Joe.
+I mean, what we're looking at right now is about 300 additional – potentially above 300 additional megawatts across our existing HPC sites.
+You know, those conversations are still ongoing.
+And we really view this as our fastest path to getting additional megawatts at each of those sites.
 So we're, you know, we're especially excited about that process.
 You know, it could result in a very significant uplift in the number of megawatts at each of our existing sites.

 speaker